 |18:00 – 18:15||Address from Professor Anita Taylor, Chair of CHEAD|

-Register once and gain access to our conference platform which will be accessible over the length of the conference and for 30 days after, including the pre conference events and main conference day.
-Through our conference platform, access our ‘always on’ content, meet with partner organisations, make and save your own conference notes as well as join the live conference programme.
+Registration gives you access to our conference platform which will be accessible over the length of the conference and for 30 days after, including the pre conference events and main conference day.
+Through our conference platform, delegates can access our ‘always on’ content, meet with partner organisations, make and save your own conference notes as well as join the live conference programme.

 Please register for the Cultural Recovery Parnerships event separately.